If you or a loved one are struggling, we can help! Call us today at (855) 722-6926

 As the affected individual begins to heal their body from the negative effects of their addiction, our Massachusetts addiction treatment center can help them unpack their substance use disorder.

-Lean On Our Wilmington Rehab Center
+Lean On Our Rehab Near Boston

-At Banyan’s rehab in Massachusetts, we believe that successful long-term recovery should be a lifestyle change that starts in early treatment.
+At our Banyan rehab in Massachusetts, we believe that successful long-term recovery should be a lifestyle change that starts in early treatment.
 We offer options for meth addiction treatment that will not only help the user quit abusing this drug but also look at the side effects of its use, such as unhealthy weight loss.
 Those who are underweight or malnourished from long-term abuse will focus on changing their diet to give their body the nutrients it’s been lacking, as well as getting back to a healthy weight.

 They will also have the opportunity to attend life-changing therapy sessions that will help them gain a better understanding of why the addiction occurred, process unresolved trauma, and learn coping tools for triggering situations.